AhmarZaidi/CLIMP/README.md

 Stores list of songs in a list.txt file in 'songs' folder.

 UI is made manually instead of using libraries like ncurces etc. and mp3s are played using Windows Multimedia API instead of SFML,FMOD etc. since it was a college project 🙂.
 Works as a proof of concept.
 Does not have much practical use.

+**Screenshots**
 ![image](https://user-images.githubusercontent.com/71930390/120257394-d1356400-c2ad-11eb-8a9d-898969487f3e.png)